Teaching music and English

 Tour operator: Projects Abroad, Creative & Performing Arts Programme

-It was a great privilege to be have been part of the volunteer team in such a special place as the Galapagos.
-Being hosted by a local family, I really felt part of the community and even though I was only there for two weeks it quickly became like home.
+It was a great privilege to be have been part of the volunteer team teaching music and English in such a special place as the Galapagos.
+Being hosted by a local family, I really felt part of the community and even though I was only there for two weeks the place quickly felt like home.
 Sadly this programme is no longer available, but there are plenty of others to choose from.

 I am sitting here writing this volunteer story at home looking out of the window at the swirling snow, thinking it couldn’t be more different from when I stepped off the plane on the sunny island of San Cristobal in the Galapagos.
 I was actually two thirds of the way through my 2017 round-the-world-trip, and really excited about my two-week volunteer placement with Projects Abroad.